hheisig51/Multi-Use-Trails/README.md

 ### Most Recent Update

+#### 2023-10-30 to 2023-11-3

+On Monday and Tuesday, we researched what the city is doing regaurding walking need.
+The city has made route maps, crossing guards, and projects to make walking to school safer.
+However, these things mostly pertain to other schools and not CHS.
+Granted, the city states that CHS is about a 30 minute walk for most and they recommend people to use the city bus.
+They some info on how to go about doing that, which is great.
+From this, it seems there isn't a large amount of walking need at CHS, but our survey could tell us otherwise.

+### Previous Updates

 #### 2023-10-23 to 2023-10-27

 We've made a survey to find the biking needs at CHS and updated our customer.
 We have also begun a survey for walking needs at CHS.
 The plan is to finalize these surveys and send them out either next week or sometime soon.

-### Previous Updates

 #### 2023-10-16 to 2023-10-22